bhmj/jsonslice/README.md

 #### Comparison details
 Comparison mostly complies with JavaScript specifications, see [Testing and Comparison Operations](https://tc39.es/ecma262/multipage/abstract-operations.html#sec-testing-and-comparison-operations).
-Please let me know if you encounter wrong or inconsistent comparison behaviour by creating an issue in this repository.
+If you encounter wrong or inconsistent comparison behaviour please let me know by creating an issue in this repository.

 ## Examples